spacetelescope/jwst/docs/jwst/user_documentation/running_pipeline_python.rst

 Similarly, when ``output_dir`` is set on an individual step class, this will indicate that the result from that step should be saved to the specified directory::

-    # to save the final result of a
+    # to save the final result of a pipeline run in a specified directory
     from jwst.pipeline import Detector1Pipeline
     result = DarkCurrentStep.call('jw00017001001_01101_00001_nrca1_uncal.fits', output_dir='calibrated')